Pillar IX — The Final Pillar — Forensic Archive

 The FTX collapse constitutes the largest centralized exchange failure in crypto history and one of the most significant financial frauds of the 21st century.
 A CoinDesk report revealing Alameda Research's balance sheet — heavily concentrated in FTT, FTX's native token — triggered a bank run.
 On-chain analysis confirmed that FTX had been systematically misappropriating customer funds to cover Alameda's trading losses and venture investments.
 FTX filed for Chapter 11 bankruptcy on November 11, 2022, with an estimated $8B+ hole in customer funds.

 LEGAL OUTCOME: Sam Bankman-Fried was convicted on all seven counts of fraud and conspiracy (November 2023) and sentenced to 25 years in federal prison (March 2024).
 Multiple co-conspirators — including Caroline Ellison, Gary Wang, and Ryan Salame — pleaded guilty and cooperated with prosecutors.
-Asset recovery proceedings continue across multiple jurisdictions with creditors expected to receive significant recoveries.
+Asset recovery proceedings continue across multiple jurisdictions.

 Filed: 2022-11-12 · Updated: 2025-02-14 · Pillars: Historical Failure · Forensic Deep-Dive Open Full Case File →